 0

-ok, creating a top 10 list of the best Super Nintendo (SNES) games nearly ruined friendships for several people.
-One of the guys, Carl, had to intervene in a lot of disputes that escalated to the point of getting quite heated.
-Another guy, Joe, would constantly try to rank things lower due to his loyalty to Sega.
-Tim also wrote a treatise on the merits of Chrono Trigger, although he had only discovered it in the last 5 years.
-Sam fought for Street Fighter II with an intensity equivalent to that of a lawyer defending a murder case.
-However, after three weeks of bickering and insults via Slack, and one Zoom conference where John wouldn’t stop going on about how Amiga games were superior, we finally agreed upon the following top 10 games.
+ok, making a top 10 list of the greatest SNES games almost destroyed friendships for multiple people.
+One of our guys, Carl, had to referee arguments that escalated to the point of people going fists.
+Another guy, Joe, would try to list things lower because he played for Sega.
+Tim wrote an essay about Chrono Trigger even though he only discovered it within the last 5 years.
+Sam argued for Street Fighter II like a lawyer was defending his client’s life.
+However, after weeks of arguing and insulting each other via Slack, and one Zoom call where John wouldn’t stop going on about Amiga games being superior, here is our agreed upon top 10 SNES games.

 Rankings